-This tool includes all confirmed (and probable, as applicable) cases of diseases of public health significance reported through CCM with an episode date from 2020 to 2022 and through iPHIS with an episode date from 2013 to 2022 (or other appropriate date fields, as noted above in the Reference Period section), with the following exclusions:
+This tool includes all confirmed (and probable, as applicable) cases of diseases of public health significance reported through CCM with an episode date from 2020 to 2023 and through iPHIS with an episode date from 2014 to 2023 (or other appropriate date fields, as noted above in the Reference Period section), with the following exclusions:

 - 1. Cases who were not residents of Ontario at the time of diagnosis. - 2.
-Cases reported with a Disposition Status of entered in error, does not meet definition, duplicate do not use, or any variation on these values. - Events reported as adverse events following immunization (AEFIs) and related data, which were published in separate annual vaccine safety reports until 2018 and are currently published in an online tool.11-12 - 4.
+Cases reported with a Disposition Status of entered in error, does not meet definition, duplicate do not use, or any variation on these values. - 3.
+Adverse events following immunization (AEFIs), which are summarized in an online tool available on PHU's vaccine safety webpage.11 - 4.
 Cases reported as acute flaccid paralysis, encephalitis, meningitis, food poisoning or severe acute respiratory syndrome (SARS). - 5.
 Institutional and public hospital outbreaks of gastroenteritis (where the Aetiologic Agent was not Clostridioides difficile in a hospital) and respiratory illness. - 6.
 Cases with a missing outbreak number in iPHIS (i.e., sporadic cases should also have a sporadic outbreak number assigned in iPHIS where applicable).

-Appendix 1 in this document provides a list of diseases of public health significance in Ontario in 2022 and notes the diseases that are excluded from this tool.
+Appendix A in this document provides a list of diseases of public health significance in Ontario in 2023 and notes the diseases that are excluded from this tool.